 As it turned out, a Discseel® Procedure is completely different.
 Hearing the doctor explain how it worked, I couldn’t believe it.
-The surgery was fast and minimally invasive.
+The procedure was fast and minimally invasive.
 The doctor projected that I’d be back on my feet and at work in a week.

 “I was skeptical, but I was also desperate.
 I agreed to the procedure.
 That decision saved my life.”